queelius/elasticsearch-lm/README.md

 This section details our approach to synthetic data generation, ensuring a broad coverage of query types and complexities.

+We actually generated our synthetic data by first sampling from GPT-4, and then using those results to prime an open-source model, [llama2](https://llama.meta.com/), to generate more synthetic data that was based on the high-quality examples provided by GPT-4.
+This was done to ensure that the synthetic data was of high quality and covered a wide range of query types and complexities without costing too much in terms of computation resources.
+See the `synthetic_data_generation` directory for more details.

 ### Process

 We use the very large and capable GPT-4 model to generate the synthetic data.
 The process involves three key steps: